Ysilven/animepahe-auto-download-script/README.md

 compatible with any browsers. across devices. (recommended chrome browsers) for mobile (use kiwi browser)

-# Prerequisite :
+# Prerequisites :
-chrome browser or your browser of choice. tampermonkey extension.
+#chrome browser or your browser of choice.
+#tampermonkey extension.

-auto-download anime single episodes (use mouse scroll click to open multiple anime links).
+#auto-download anime single episodes (use mouse scroll click to open multiple anime links).

 # Features :
 enable script: